rockthejvm/rockthejvm-site/src/content/articles/fs2-more-than-functional-streaming-in-scala.md

 However, streams in the standard library are not as powerful as they could be and don't offer concurrency, throttling, or backpressure features.

 Fortunately, some libraries offer more robust implementation of streams.
-One of these is the fs2 library, built on top of the Cats and Cats Effect libraries.
-Moreover, **fs2 provides an entirely functional approach to stream processing**.
-So, without further ado, let's dive into the details of fs2.
+One of these is the FS2 library, built on top of the Cats and Cats Effect libraries.
+Moreover, **FS2 provides an entirely functional approach to stream processing**.
+So, without further ado, let's dive into the details of FS2.

 ## 1. Set Up

-The fs2 library is available both for Scala 2 and for Scala 3.
-The following code will set up SBT to use the library for Scala 3.
+The FS2 library is available both for Scala 2 and for Scala 3.
+The following code will set up sbt to use the library for Scala 3.

 ```scala
 val Fs2Version = "3.2.4"